-&lt;sup>17See the section on transitional arrangements.
+&lt;sup>17 See the section on transitional arrangements.

-&lt;sup>18This assumes the minimum intended programme/module learning outcomes are consistent with the applicable awards standards.
+&lt;sup>18 This assumes the minimum intended programme/module learning outcomes are consistent with the applicable awards standards.

-&lt;sup>19The programme assessment strategy is addressed in the Assessment Guidelines, Conventions and Protocols for Programmes Leading to QQI Awards.
+&lt;sup>19 The programme assessment strategy is addressed in the Assessment Guidelines, Conventions and Protocols for Programmes Leading to QQI Awards.
 See the section on transitional arrangements.

-&lt;sup>20If the award is a QQI CAS compound award it is not necessarily sufficient that the learner has achieved all the components specified in the certification requirements unless at least one of those components is a capstone component (i.e. designed to test the compound learning outcomes).
+&lt;sup>20 If the award is a QQI CAS compound award it is not necessarily sufficient that the learner has achieved all the components specified in the certification requirements unless at least one of those components is a capstone component (i.e. designed to test the compound learning outcomes).

+Provision is made for formative feedback to be incorporated into the students learning.
+The formative assessment elements will also form part of learner monitoring and aid in the achievement of the MIPLOS.
+There is a balanced approach to assessment considering the timelines for subject and assessment delivery.
+There are clear communication channels and programme management procedures to ensure internal moderation and standardisation between the various centres and iterations of the programme delivery and assessments.
 All summative assessments are subject to internal peer review and review by external examiners, and all are subject to random sampling (second marked) internally, and are submitted to an external examiner in accordance with NCI policy.
 There is internal moderation of results to ensure that common standards are being achieved across the various delivery groups and centres, with reference to external examination procedures and in line with NCI's internal quality assurance procedures.
-To ensure consistency in assignments, standardisation meetings will be held in advance of examination boards on an annual basis to review marks and extern comments

-The panel is of the opinion that the assessment strategies are sound and that the proposed assessment will be authentic, valid and reliable.
+To ensure consistency in assignments, standardisation meetings will be held in advance of examination boards on an annual basis to review marks and extern comments The panel is of the opinion that the assessment strategies are sound and that the proposed assessment will be authentic, valid and reliable.
 The panel is also satisfied with the sample course work and assessment provided.
 However, the panel felt that greater clarity was required in the documentation in relation to a number of issues.
-Accordingly, the panel recommends the following as special conditions of validation:

-- amend proposed delivery schedules as outlined in the programme documents (for example, Section 5.4.1) to include the time required for assessment presentations; - clarify and expand on the method to be used and resourcing required for the presentations; - (if module assessment involves more than one piece of assessment) outline the requirement for passing the module (i.e. make clear whether the pass mark is 40% overall or whether each piece of assessment needs to reach 40%); - provide greater clarity about repeat assessment provision and methods.
+Accordingly, the panel recommends the following as special conditions of validation: amend proposed delivery schedules as outlined in the programme documents (for example, Section 5.4.1) to include the time required for assessment presentations; clarify and expand on the method to be used and resourcing required for the presentations; (if module assessment involves more than one piece of assessment) outline the requirement for passing the module (i.e. make clear whether the pass mark is 40% overall or whether each piece of assessment needs to reach 40%); provide greater clarity about repeat assessment provision and methods.

-The panel also recommended that clarity be provided with respect to the word count for assignments (to be amended as per the discussions during the panel meeting).